manuelmarcof/Mmarco_Data_Analysis_Portfolio/README.md

 ## About

 Hi, I'm Manuel!
 As a data analyst, I strive to uncover meaningful insights that can drive business decisions.
-With a strong foundation in statistics and programming, I specialize in using tools like R, Excel, and Power BI to make sense of complex data.
+With a strong foundation in statistics and programming, I specialize in using tools like SQL, Python, and Tableau to make sense of complex data.
 Browse through my portfolio to see how I've applied these skills in real-world projects.

 My CV in [pdf](https://github.com/manuelmarcof/Mmarco_Data_Analysis_Portfolio/blob/main/MMarco_CV.pdf)